-For haukāinga geothermal is part of everyday life, but access has been reduced in some places, especially the use of geothermal wells for heating and bathing, largely due to increased costs.
+For haukāinga geothermal is part of everyday life, but access to geothermal has been reduced in some places, especially the use of geothermal wells for heating and bathing, largely due to increased costs.
 This has impacted social cohesion and spiritual wellbeing.
 The first in first served approach under the RMA limits future opportunities for equitable access.

 The first 'use' of geothermal is the amount needed to maintain and enhance its mauri.
-There is not endless resource for all, so Council needs to prioritise uses that benefit the most people and honour our responsibilities under Te Tiriti o Waitangi to ensure fair access to this taonga by tangata whenua.
+There is not endless resource for all, so Council needs to prioritise uses and honour our responsibilities under Te Tiriti o Waitangi to ensure tangata whenua are not further alienated from this taonga.